Get two new free healthy recipes each week. Sign Up

 Instructions

-• If you're using cream cheese, let it come to room temperature.
-Blend all ingredients until completely smooth.
-A food processor yields the smoothest results by far, but you can technically stir by hand with a lot of strength and patience if you don't have a blender or food processor.
-The dip can be left out for hours while consuming (such as at a party) but leftovers should be refrigerated for freshness.
+• If you are using cream cheese, let it come to room temperature.
+To make the pumpkin dip, blend all ingredients until completely smooth.
+A food processor or beaters yields the smoothest results by far, but you can technically stir by hand with a lot of strength and patience if you don't have a blender or food processor.
+The dip is fine to leave out for hours while consuming (such as at a party) but leftovers should be refrigerated for freshness.

 View Nutrition Facts